sammysignal/Freshman-Housing-Genetic/README.md

   For an administrator or someone who knows the values that they want to run the algorithm on, enter these students in "csv/manual_input.csv".
 Then run "manual_input.py" to execute the program, and view results in "csv/manual_output.csv"

 ### Auto Input
-  If you just want to try out the algorithm yourself, run "auto_input.py", which generates random students that the algorithm is run on.
+  If you just want to try out the algorithm yourself, run "auto_input.py", which generates random students that the algorithm is run on. view the results in "csv/auto_output.csv"